 A quick search around online and it appears that the list of Turkish broad beans recipes doesn’t include our sucuk idea.
 The good folks of Turkey aren’t much into mixing their sucuk and bakla at all.
 Interesting!
 Because, as soon as we saw the bakla on Çiftlik market, we both said sucuk straight away.
 And we know why.

 A (Nearly) Turkish Broad Beans Recipe – Sucuklu Bakla

-- ½ kilo fresh young broad beans, washed and tips removed
+- ½ kg fresh young broad beans washed & tips removed

-- 1 onion, peeled, halved and sliced into half moons
+- 1 onion peeled, halved & sliced into half moons

 - ½ mug hot water